Your questions answered

 The NHS Credit Union started life in November 1998 when a group of employees got together to form the Glasgow NHS Employees’ Credit Union.
 Our first base was the former Southern General Hospital, and in our first year, we attracted 625 members.
 In those first 12 months, we issued 260 loans with a total value of just over £123,000.
 The largest single loan was for £2,000.

 We are owned by our members – and operate solely for their benefit.
-At the start of this financial year, we had issued loans totalling more than £56million – and our members’ savings were almost £15m.
-Members are now able to access loans of up to £25,000.
+Since 1998 we have lent over 100 million in loans, with members now able to access loans of up to £25,000.

 Our registered name and address is NHS (Scotland and North England) Credit Union Ltd. Pavilion 3B, Moorpark Court, 9 Dava Street, Glasgow, G51 2JA